How To Save Money On Amtrak Tickets

 To ensure you earn all your points, always log into your account and include your Amtrak Guest Rewards number when booking.

-Remember that your points will expire if your account is inactive for two years.
+Please note that your points will expire if your account remains inactive for a period of two years.
 Reset the clock by booking and traveling or using other methods that Amtrak suggests to keep your account active.
 For more information, see how to preserve your Amtrak Guest Reward Points.

 For another great way to use your points, check out point 13!